ehovers10/dci/_chapters/dispute-in-discourse.md

 In this section, I examine the downdate account of denial in terms of its ability to capture the observations about [Bears](#bears) noted earlier.

+## Layered discourse representation theory

-## Correction as information state revision
+## Information state revision

 The issue raised for the correction-as-revision approach is familiar from the literature on belief revision stemming from the work of Gardenfors (in AGM) -- namely, that there are multiple ways to coherently downdate an information state.